GabCB/myFlix-client/src/README.md

 In this app users can register, update their personal information, manage a list of their favorite movies and delete their account.

-This client-side User Interface is connected to a REST API and a Mongo database that have [have been developed previously](https://github.com/GabCB/movie-web-app)
+This client-side User Interface is connected to a REST API and a Mongo database that have have been [developed](https://github.com/GabCB/movie-web-app) previously.

 ## Essential Views & Features
 Returns ALL movies to the user (each movie item with an image, title, and description)